 It goes without saying that if you know what you will be having for dinner when you get home you will be less inclined to eat ready meals or buy a takeaway.
-My freezer is full of chicken, fish and seafood that I can use I to cook some tasty meals for the week ahead.
+My freezer is full of chicken, fish and seafood that I can use to cook some tasty meals for the week ahead.

-When I first started on Slimming World I religiously wrote everything I ate down on a planner I bought from eBay.
-I also recorded it on my Slimming World app and then…….I stopped.
+When I first started on Slimming World I religiously wrote everything I ate down in a planner.
+I also recorded it on my Slimming World app.
+Then…….I stopped.
 Don’t know why, I just did.
-When you write everything down you can look back and see what may have led to that weight gain or maintain, unless of course you cheat and don’t write it down.
+When you write everything down you can look back and see what may have led to that weight gain or maintain.
+Unless of course you cheat and don’t write it down.
 Also if you had a really good loss that week you know what went right and can repeat what you ate that week some other time.

 Tomorrow is a new day and the start of a new week so I will be sticking to these tips to help me stay on track.
 Meanwhile there is a dairy free Easter egg in my kitchen shouting out my name so I’m off to demolish that before I’m back on plan tomorrow.